 Give the student-teacher ratio: total student enrollment as of October 1 divided by the total number of teaching personnel.

-In the classroom, the ratio is 28:1, not including counseling or special education faculty, instructional aides, or parent volunteers.
+In the classroom, staff try to maintain a ratio of 28:1 student:teacher, not including counseling or special education faculty, instructional aides/ACES, or parent volunteers.